DataMinerUK/todo_challenge/README.md

 ## Lessons Learnt

+* Should have wrapped tasks in an object (like `{ description: input, completed: false }`) and not used an array of strings
 * You need an `as` alias for your controller so as not to have to use `$scope` everywhere
 * Stackoverflow answers mostly have the `$scope` used
 * Leave styling conditions to CSS and not Angular